Programie/MineArea-Modpack/README.md

 * Download the [Minecraft Forge installer](https://files.minecraftforge.net) and put it into `source/forge`
 * Install and update mods (see section bellow)
 * Build the modpack by executing `make` in the root directory of this repository
+* Optional: Build the Docker image for the Minecraft server using `make server-docker`

 ## Install and update mods